Authentication

 To use a PAT, the user must follow these steps:

-- Create a PAT in the Dremio Console.
-Users can create additional PATs using the Dremio Console or the Dremio PAT creation REST API.
+- Create a PAT in the Dremio console.
+Users can create additional PATs using the Dremio console or the PAT creation REST API.

 External JWT

-Client apps can request OAuth 2 JSON Web Tokens (JWT) from external token providers, allowing users to authenticate through custom or third-party applications without exposing their credentials to the client application.
+Client apps can request OAuth 2.0 JSON Web Tokens (JWTs) from external token providers, allowing users to authenticate through custom or third-party applications without exposing their credentials to the client application.

-After obtaining an external JWT, the client app can create connections to Dremio using the legacy JDBC driver.
-However, Dremio recommends external JWT token exchange since Dremio OAuth access tokens are smaller and verification is faster.
-When using an external JWT, the client application must follow these steps:
+After obtaining an external JWT, the client app can create connections to Dremio using the Legacy JDBC driver.
+However, Dremio recommends external JWT token exchange because Dremio OAuth access tokens are smaller and verification is faster.

 To use an external JWT, the administrator must configure Dremio to use the Enterprise OIDC provider as an external token provider.